Fingertip

 Lifetime Cost

-Here we estimate the 10-year lifetime cost of ownership for this type of pulse oximeter (Caution: we make many assumptions!).
-Click the settings button below to see the formula and adjust this assumptions to your local data.
+Here we estimate the 10-year lifetime cost of ownership for this type of pulse oximeter (Caution: We make many assumptions!).
+Click the settings button next to the cost to see the formula and adjust these assumptions to your local data.

 Features

-Here we try to report device features such as signal quality indicator, waveform, carboxy-Hb, perfusion index and ability to measure Hb.
+Here we report device features such as signal quality indicator, waveform, carboxy-Hb, perfusion index and ability to measure Hb.
+These are based on review of manufacturers' manuals and may be incomplete.

 Extended low perfusion performance testing